 Under GASB Statement No. 54, fund balance is divided into five classifications based primarily on the extent to which the District is bound to observe constraints imposed upon the use of the resources in the governmental funds.
-The fund balance in Measure G General Obligation Bond fund is considered restricted.
+The fund balance in Measure G Bond Building Fund is considered restricted.